pylhc/pylhc.github.io/docs/resources/computing.md

 The servers are hooked on to the Technical Network and can only be ssh into from `lxplus` nodes.

-??? tip "A Convenient SSH Config"
+??? tip "Convenient SSH Configuration Tricks"
     The following `ssh` config elements provide a convenient setup for users to access these machines.
     Remember to replace `your_username` below with your CERN username.
     ```bash